Summary: The Two Sources of Morality and Religion

 Reason only ensures the logical coherence of obligations.

-Habit, for man, is an imitation of instinct for animals.
-At the bottom of moral obligation is social instinct.
+For man, habit is an imitation of instinct in animals.
+At the root of moral obligation lies social instinct.

-Bergson is going to show the limits of this first source of morality, society, which means that a second source of morality will necessarily have to be imagined.
+Bergson is about to demonstrate the limits of this first source of morality—society—which implies that a second source of morality must necessarily be conceived.

-In fact, what is this society?
-It is not this open society that would be the whole of humanity
+But what is this society?
+It is not the open society that would encompass all of humanity

-7, which would impose duties on us towards all human beings, but a society that aims at social cohesion in the face of an enemy
+7, imposing duties towards all human beings, but rather a society concerned with maintaining cohesion in the face of an enemy

 8.

 It is a closed society: the nation.
-Yet between the nation, however great it may be, and humanity, there is the whole distance from the finite to the indefinite, from the closed to the open
+Yet between the nation, however vast it may be, and humanity, there is the entire distance from the finite to the indefinite, from the closed to the open

 9.

-It is therefore time to examine this second form of morality, the absolute, or complete morality, opposed to the social morality, and determine its origin.
+It is therefore time to examine this second form of morality, the absolute, or complete morality, which stands in opposition to social morality, and to determine its origin.
 This is what Bergson does in the following pages of The Two Sources of Morality and Religion.

 1 Les Deux sources de la morale et de la religion, PUF, Quadrige, Paris, 2000 chap.1, p.1